rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 your background.
 This is a polite coding that lets the recommender know that they don't have to worry about the recommendation being strong, and it's usually very helpful and relieving to hear.

+# What Not to Do

+Here is a list of common mistakes I notice from students which can decrease your chances of me advising you for a PhD:

+* **Use AI to write emails to me**.
+AI writing patterns are painfully obvious to spot, and I will know that you used one.
+Using AI shows me that you cannot take the time to write out a personalized, thoughtful email to me, and that you don't care too much about me being your advisor.
+That being said, using AI to inspire you or proofread your emails is completely fine - I am mainly concerned with the emails that look 100% AI-generated.

+* **Email me more than 3 times in a row without a response**.
+There several times where I can be busy and may not be able to respond right away.
+Rest assured that I will eventually see and read your email when it matters for applications.
+Emailing twice or even three times can sometimes be helpful to bump your email to the top of my inbox (for a brief moment).
+Emailing more than that can put you at risk of having your email flagged as spam before I have a chance to respond.

+* **Regurgitate my papers**.
+I am not talking about people who have read or skimmed my papers and have some thoughts on it.
+I am talking about people who almost literally copy and paste parts of the abstract into their email to me as an attempt to show me they have read it.
+This feels very impersonal, a little deceitful, and it appears worse than simply saying you are interested in the topic.

 # Contact Me
-If you are interested in pursuing a PhD with me, please read this page carefully and send me an email with:
+If you are interested in pursuing a PhD with me, please read this entire page carefully and send me an email with:

+1. "[PhD Applicant]" at the **start** of the subject line.
+Please include the square brackets.
+This helps the email get filtered to the right inbox
-1. A copy of your CV
+2. A copy of your CV
-2. Your undergraduate transcript
+3. Your undergraduate transcript
-3. Your graduate transcript (if a graduate student)
+4. Your graduate transcript (if a graduate student)
-4. A description of what area(s) of research you are interested in (computer architecture, VLSI, EDA) and why
+5. A description of what area(s) of research you are interested in and why (*specifically*, one or more of computer architecture, VLSI, EDA).